martindstone/PDbackup/README.md

 # PDbackup

-Backup users, teams, services, schedules and escalation policies as a somple JSON file
+Backup users, teams, services, schedules and escalation policies as a simple JSON file

 ## Installation